Sumona-Mitra/superstore-sales-analysis-sql-powerbi/README.md

 ## 🗂️ Data Modeling

-The original dataset contained a single table.
-To simulate a real-world relational database, the data was split into two tables:
+The dataset was normalized into Orders and Products tables to reduce redundancy and simulate real-world relational database design, improving query efficiency and scalability

 Orders Table